 - Avoid any clothing that may irritate the procedure area.

 Your Brows will begin to turn darker immediately and for the next 3 to 4 days.
-After this, the color will settle back to the original color you choose.
+After this, the color will settle back to the original color you chose.

 It is normal for some people to have pigment scab or flake off.
 It is also normal if it does not.
-Fading or loss of pigment under the skin where the pigment has flaked off.
+Fading or loss of pigment may occur during healing.
+There should be pigment under the skin where the pigment has flaked off.
 If there is no pigment underneath, you may need a touch up.

 Over the next two to three weeks, the color may lighten up by 50%.